jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 	1. Even parity is 1 if number of 1s is odd
 	2. Can detect odd number of bit flips
 3. 2D Parity Bit
-	1.
+	1. Additional parity bits for each row
+	2. Additional parity bits for each column
+	4. One last additional bit in last row of parity bits
-4. Checksum
+5. Checksum
 	1. Assume data is a sequence of 16-bit integers
 	2. Addition, 1's complement sum, carry out added back in
 	3. Checksum is the 1's complement of the computed value
 	4. Compare with the received data (if same, it is ok)
 		1. Alternatively, compute the same function over the data and checksum
-5. Cyclic Redundancy Check (CRC)
+6. Cyclic Redundancy Check (CRC)
+	1. Uses only XOR and shift
-	1. Parameterized by constants G and r
+	2. Parameterized by constants G and r
-	2. r + 1 is the length of G (some power of 2)
+	3. r + 1 is the length of G (some power of 2)
-	3. G is the generator (arbitrary bit pattern)
+	4. G is the generator (arbitrary bit pattern)
-	4. Sender wants to send D
+	5. Sender wants to send D
 		1. Chooses r CRC bits, R such that <D, R> is exactly divisible by G (mod 2)
-	5. Receiver knows G, divides <D, R> by G. If the remainder is non-zero an error is detected!
+	6. Receiver knows G, divides <D, R> by G. If the remainder is non-zero an error is detected!
-	6. Can detect all burst errors less than r+1 bits, and burst errors greater than r+1 with probability 1-0.5^r
+	7. Can detect all burst errors less than $r+1$ bits, and burst errors greater than $r+1$ with probability $1-0.5^r$

 ## Access Control
 1. Half-duplex - both sides can transmit, but only one at a time